Ozone target control

 Terminal communication

-Furthermore, Ozone benefits from J-Link's unlimited flash breakpoints.
+Finally, Ozone benefits from J-Link's unlimited flash breakpoints.

 Data breakpoints

-Examine program flow with stepping
+Examination of program flow with stepping